 We accrue a tax reserve for additional income taxes, which may become payable in future years as a result of audit adjustments by tax authorities.
 The reserve is based upon management's assessment of all relevant information and is periodically reviewed and adjusted as circumstances warrant.
-As of June 30, 2015 and December 31, 2014, our income tax reserves were approximately \$2.2 million and \$2.5 million, respectively.
-The \$2.2 million balance primarily relates to the potential adjustments in the area of withholding taxes.
+As of September 30, 2015 and December 31, 2014, our income tax reserves were approximately \$2.2 million and \$2.5 million, respectively.
+The \$2.2 million balance primarily relates to the potential tax settlement in Hong Kong and adjustments in the area of withholding taxes.